mr1716/Elastic-Certified-Engineer-Exam-8.1/concepts_and_terms.md

-# This document will attempt to provide some clarity on concepts and terms that are found on the exam.
+# Attempts to provide some clarity on concepts and terms that are found on the exam.
 This isnt in any particular order

 ## Sub-Aggregations
 These allow you to embed aggregations inside other aggregations.<br>